rfarneti/rfarneti.github.io/_pages/about.md

   - /about.html
 ---

-I am physical oceanographer interested in the role of the ocean in climate variability, predictability and change.
+I am a physical oceanographer interested in the role of the ocean in climate variability, predictability and change.
 For my research, I use and develop a suite of ocean and coupled climate models mainly based on the [GFDL/MOM](https://github.com/mom-ocean) model.
 My research spans a broad range of topics including

 * Southern Ocean physics and dynamics
 * Atlantic Ocean interannual to decadal variability